ravi-kumar-chinta/Resume-Flow/README.md

 ---

-## 🚀 Features
+# 🚀 Features

-### **AI Resume Critique**
-Receive line-by-line insights on your resume.
+- **AI Resume Critique:** Receive line-by-line insights on your resume.
 Our AI evaluates content, structure, and impact, offering actionable suggestions to make your resume stand out.

-### **ATS Readability Score**
-Check how well your resume is read by Applicant Tracking Systems (ATS).
+- **ATS Readability Score** Check how well your resume is read by Applicant Tracking Systems (ATS).
 Get an AI-generated score and actionable suggestions to improve formatting and ensure your resume passes automated screening.

-### **Job Match Analysis**
-Paste a job description to see how well your resume aligns.
+- **Job Match Analysis** Paste a job description to see how well your resume aligns.
 The AI evaluates keyword relevance, highlights missing skills, and gives actionable tips to boost your match score.

-### **AI Cover Letter Generator**
-Automatically generate a compelling cover letter tailored to the job description and your resume, saving you time and effort.
+- **AI Cover Letter Generator** Automatically generate a compelling cover letter tailored to the job description and your resume, saving you time and effort.

-### **Resume Roast**
-Think your resume is perfect?
+- **Resume Roast** Think your resume is perfect?
 Think again.
 Our AI delivers a lighthearted roast, pointing out awkward phrasing, overused buzzwords, and quirky mistakes — all in good fun, with tips to actually improve it.

-### **AI Suggestions**
-Receive personalized, actionable recommendations to improve your resume.
+- **AI Suggestions** Receive personalized, actionable recommendations to improve your resume.
 From phrasing and formatting to keyword optimization, the AI helps your resume stand out to recruiters and ATS systems.

 ---